-Induction, training and coaching program and ongoing career development
+Induction, training, coaching programs and ongoing career development

 High performers have high expectations of their employers.
 They like working with other high achievers and generally like to learn and be challenged.
 They are also not totally motivated by money.
-Creating a personalised induction program not only ensures your new recruits get up to speed as quickly as possible, but will demonstrate your organisation's commitment to them to build the loyalty you will need to retain top talent.
+Creating a personalised induction program not only ensures your new recruits get up to speed as quickly as possible, but it will also demonstrate your organisation's commitment to them.
+To retain top talent you will need to build loyalty, both you to your top performers and them to the organisation.